 The group of cells that have a similar structure and they combine together to perform a required function.
 In French, the word tissue means ‘to weave’.
 In animals, there are four different types of tissues, they are epithelial tissue, connective tissue, nervous tissue, and muscle tissue.

 Let us learn more about ligament connective tissue: its structure, functions, and types

 The ligament is a connective tissue that provides support to the organs and connects the bones together.
-They are short bands of tough and flexible tissue that are made up of lots of individual fibers.
+They are short bands of tough and flexible tissue that are made up of lots of individual fibres.
 The human body is made up of approximately 900 ligaments.

 The composition of the ligament is as follows: two-thirds of the ligament’s weight is water which provides its main characteristic feature viscoelastic properties.
 The remaining one-third is a mixture of collagen, glycoproteins, elastin, and proteoglycans.

 The microstructure of ligamentous structures is made up of collagen bundles aligned along the long axis of the ligament with a crimp or “waviness” along its length.
-Crimp is said to play a specialized biomechanical role during the process of loading, by allowing the collagen fibers to straighten, so that the ligament may elongate without any kind of damage in the tissue under a constant or cyclically repetitive load.
+Crimp is said to play a specialised biomechanical role during the process of loading, by allowing the collagen fibres to straighten, so that the ligament may elongate without any kind of damage in the tissue under a constant or cyclically repetitive load.

 Capsular ligaments are part of the articular capsule that surrounds synovial joints and they also provide mechanical reinforcements.

 The extracapsular ligaments join together with the available other ligaments to provide joint stability.

 The intracapsular ligaments are much less common and also provide stability for the larger range of motion.

 Cruciate ligaments are paired ligaments that are in the form of a cross.